jorgeavilacartes/basecalling/README.md

 - [X] Callbacks:
     - [X] Checkpoint: save best model
     - [X] Early stopping
-- [ ] Test model: compute accuracy of basecalled reads
+- [X] Test model: compute accuracy of basecalled reads
-    - [ ] use viterbi (and or beam search) to generate reads from output model
+    - [X] use viterbi (and or beam search) to generate reads from output model
-    - [ ] align basecalled read against ground truth with smith waterman
+    - [X] align basecalled read against ground truth with smith waterman
-- [ ] Add viterbi and smith waterman to validation step
 - [ ] Create own datasets from raw signals and a reference
 - [ ] New architecture for RNA, consider sampling rate